Global Privacy Standards

 1. Data Handling Principles

-When acting as a data controller, each L&W Entity, processing personal data in accordance with either the All-Personnel Fair Data Processing Statement, Recruitment Privacy Policy, Alumni Privacy Policy or Client and Third Party Data Privacy Notice (as applicable), will comply with these principles:
+When acting as a data controller, each L&W Entity, processing European Personal Data in accordance with either the All-Personnel Fair Data Processing Statement, Recruitment Privacy Policy, Alumni Privacy Policy, or Client and Third Party Data Privacy Notice (as applicable), will comply with these principles:

 1.1 European Personal Data will be processed transparently, fairly and lawfully: data subjects will have available to them, to the extent the relevant data subjects are not already aware of or in receipt of, information as to the identity of the data controller(s), the purposes for which their personal data may be used (subject to any permitted restrictions on the provision of such information, for example in connection with crime prevention, legal proceedings or taxation, or where prohibited by Applicable Law), the legal basis for processing and other relevant information as required by applicable EU Privacy Laws.
 Such information will include details of the rights available to data subjects under EU Privacy Laws.